Joey Beauchamp: Professional retirement

 His professional career came to an end when he sustained several recurring injuries in 2002 that forced him to retire.
 He scored in his final game for the club, a 2–1 loss to Exeter City.

 He then joined local part-timers Abingdon Town in 2004, where he played alongside his brother, Luke.
 In December 2004, Beauchamp signed for Didcot Town, before returning to Abingdon in July 2005.
 Following his second spell at Abingdon, Beauchamp joined Oxford Sunday League side Oxford Yellows in November 2006.
 He later played for Bletchingdon Reserves in the Oxford Sunday League.

 After football

 After his football career ended, Beauchamp became a professional gambler before finding work as a bookmaker.
 He battled with alcoholism and was convicted of drink-driving in 2009.
-He suffered from depression for which he sought help from the charity Sporting Chance.
+He had depression for which he sought help from the charity Sporting Chance.
 In 2010, Beauchamp said that his battle with drink and depression had made him consider suicide.
-In July 2022, following his death, a bar at Oxford Stadium was opened in honour of the footballer.
+He was sectioned in 2020 after a suicide attempt.